About Joan Cox

 My work opens up a dialogue about the increasingly open presence of lesbian couples in contemporary society and the lack of their presence in the history of Western art.

 I received a BFA in Painting from Towson University in Baltimore, Maryland in 1991.
 I have created many different bodies of work, exploring new mediums and exhibiting steadily.
 I began as a watercolor-based figurative painter, experimented with digital media and collage-based paintings and then transitioned into large oil and acrylic paintings.
 My consistent subject is the figure, both actual and implied.
-I have most recently shifted my focus to the portrait—individual artist portraits and double portraits of women in intimate relationships.

 You can email me at firstname.lastname@example.org